ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 * Once consensus is reached:

   * Ensure the `ros2/design <https://github.com/ros2/design/>`__ pull request has been merged, if applicable
-  * Update and close the github issue associated with this design task
+  * Update and close the GitHub issue associated with this design task

 Implementation
 ~~~~~~~~~~~~~~